in28minutes/getting-started-in-5-steps/README.md

 # Getting Started in 5 Steps
 Learn to install and get started with Java, Eclipse, Maven, JUnit, Mockito, Spring, Spring Boot &amp; Kotlin in 5 easy steps

+# Begin with End in Mind
+- Help as installation guides for all courses
+- Help troubleshott installation issues especially those with Maven
+- Help as introduction to basic frameworks in other courses

+# Note
+- Separate installation & troubleshooting of Maven/Eclipse from the first 5 steps to learn them
+- Leave existing courses as they are - Just update the installation guide links
+- Use these for new courses

 # Overview

 - Setting up these examples